imagej/imagej.github.io/pages/Topology_preserving_warping_error.md

 ![Application of the topology-preserving warping error.
-Example A and B have almost the same amount of pixel error with respect to the ground truth, however, example B has no topological error.](Warping-error-comparison.png
-"Application of the topology-preserving warping error.
-Example A and B have almost the same amount of pixel error with respect to the ground truth, however, example B has no topological error.")
+Example A and B have almost the same amount of pixel error with respect to the ground truth, however, example B has no topological error.](/images/pages/Warping-error-comparison.png "Application of the topology-preserving warping error.
+Example A and B have almost the same amount of pixel error with respect to the ground truth, however, example B has no topological error.")"
 The **warping error** is a [segmentation](:Category:Segmentation "wikilink") metric that tolerates disagreements over boundary location, penalizes topological